TEXTING AVAILABLE! For a text response feel free to text the number provided on your screen after filling out this form.

 During your consultation, Dr. Jabs, Dr. Magge, or Dr. Richards will ask you about your cosmetic concerns, which areas you would like to eliminate unwanted fat, and answer any questions you may have.

 You will be asked about your health history and medications you routinely take.

-You will be able to look through prior patients’ before and after photographs, which will help to understand the realistic results, although results do vary between patients.
+You will be able to look through prior patients’ before and after photographs, which will help you to understand the realistic results, although results do vary between patients.
 Your surgeon will perform a thorough examination, and you both will work together in creating a treatment plan that will give you the results you are looking for.

 Your surgeon will explain the entire procedure process, any preparation you will need prior to your appointment, as well as a recovery protocol.
 Pricing can be discussed at this time as well.
-The Cosmetic Surgery Associates staff want to ensure a comfortable process and make you feel comfortable and prepared.
+The Cosmetic Surgery Associates staff want to ensure a comfortable process and make you feel prepared.

 Your doctor may require certain tests or examinations from your primary health care provider before you are cleared for your surgery.
 Please refrain from alcohol, smoking, sunbathing, and blood-thinning medications or supplements 2-3 weeks prior to your procedure date.
 Ensure that you continue eating a healthy, balanced diet that is rich in nutrients, as well as getting enough hours of sleep each night.
 You will want your body in elite shape for optimum healing.

 Obtain all of your prescriptions and post-procedure materials discussed in your consultation to have readily available when returning home.
 Organize for a friend or family member to pick you up after your procedure and assist you in recovery for the next 24 hours.